NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 For some datasets an outlier threshold of 1.0 works better than 0.5.

-For a stereo pair, this tool can be run done with both the left image and left camera, then separately for the right image and right camera.
+For a stereo pair, this tool can be run with both the left image and left camera, then separately for the right image and right camera.
 Ideally the results should be very similar.